 One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.17% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Londonderry is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Londonderry really has some of the features that families look for when choosing a good community to raise children.
 Is Londonderry perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Londonderry in 2010 was $40,369, which is wealthy relative to New Hampshire and the nation.
-This equates to an annual income of $161,476 for a family of four.
+The per capita income in Londonderry in 2018 was $49,342, which is upper middle income relative to New Hampshire, and wealthy relative to the rest of the US.
+This equates to an annual income of $197,368 for a family of four.

 The people who call Londonderry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Londonderry residents report their race to be White, followed by Asian.
-Important ancestries of people in Londonderry include Italian, English, French , and German.
+Important ancestries of people in Londonderry include Irish, Italian, English, French Canadian, and German.